PenguinGrape/algosy/README.md

 heap, merge and quick (why did I duplicate it??) are files with other algorithms, but without SUPER FAST IO (file mapping) and some checks.

 Also in this files there is cunning like an ass way to read input file (only 1 syscall)
+Windows sucks, btw